tilemill-project/tilemill/_posts/docs/0201-01-01-linux-troubleshooting.md

 permalink: /docs/linux-troubleshooting/
 hidden: true
 ---
+<span style="color:red">WARNING:</span> These instructions below are listed for historical reasons, and will only work with TileMill v0.10.1 or earlier.

 If TileMill isn't starting up or performing properly, try these troubleshooting steps.
 This page is for **Ubuntu**.
 We also have instructions for [Mac OS X](/tilemill/docs/mac-troubleshooting) and [Windows](/tilemill/docs/win-troubleshooting).

 ## Update or reinstall TileMill